natedogg2020/Basic_Map_Reduce/README.md

 # Project 1: Basic Map Reduce
 ## Project Purpose
+The purpose of this project is to find the number of occurrences a given word may have within a text document.
+This action can take a while, but this project uses mapping/reducing methods that splits this task into multiple processes to run.
+This method increases speed at the cost of memory usage.

 ## How to Compile
 The current structure of the Template folder should be maintained.
 If you want to add extra source(.c)